“Outside Looking In”

 Later, the assassins explain that they just wanted what every American wants, the opportunity to succeed: “Where’s my prize?”
 The Balladeer cheerfully points out that “the mailman won the lottery, and the usherette’s a rock star,” but the group rejects his overly optimistic assessment of the national dream, forcing him off the stage.
 Having met only with failure, they now will march to “Another National Anthem” where “if you can’t do what you want to, then you do the things you can … until you’re heard … until you get a prize.”
 When we hear the Balladeer’s earlier songs, we might assume that his version of events represents the more accurate interpretation of history, but now we see that his perspective is just as slanted and limited as the assassins.
 He presents an alternate point of view but not necessarily a more authoritative one.

 Looking back at Sondheim’s characters who step outside the story, we recognize that most are not objective observers but share their own biased perspectives.
 Pseudolus’ vanity sees himself as playing the most important role in the play.
 Joanne’s multiple attempts at marriage have soured her view of the relationship.
-Follies’ character must escape to fantasy to admit the difficult truths about themselves.
+Follies’ characters must escape to fantasy to admit the difficult truths about themselves.
 The Reciter looks back at the recent history of his country with sadness, considering the western influence not an advancement but a decline from their traditions.
-Those “outside looking in” offer the audience their own particular point-of-view without special privilege, leaving it up to the spectators to evaluate the meaning conveyed by this double perspective.
+Those “outside looking in” offer the audience their own particular point-of-view without special privilege, leaving it up to the spectator to evaluate the meaning conveyed by this double perspective.

 Lyrics are taken from Steven Sondheim’s Finishing the Hat (2010) and Look, I Made a Hat (2011), both published by Knopf.